open-feature/java-sdk-contrib/providers/env-var/README.md

 ## Usage

-`EnvVarProvider` doesn't have eny options.
+`EnvVarProvider` doesn't have any options.
 Just create an instance and use it as a provider:

 ```java